kensanata/just-halberds/Knives.md

 Recruiting (1521), by Urs Graf
 {: .pic }

-### Long term interest

-The following elements all generate and maintain long term interest:

-* The changes player actions effect on the game world
-* The changing game play for players as their characters grow in power
-* The changed understanding of the world as time progresses

-, grow weak in
-old age, get replaced by young ones that go their own way and grow again in power.
-The circle of life, always different, always changing.

-If you’re just interested in a handful of sessions, pick *Halberts* and start with older, more powerful characters, potential movers and shakers in the world.

 ## Adventures

 There is an adventuring season.
 People go on the adventure in summer,